slevithan/awesome-regex/README.md

 - [*Regular Expressions Cookbook, 2nd Edition*](https://www.amazon.com/dp/1449319432/?tag=slev-20) (2012) by Jan Goyvaerts and Steven Levithan - Regex tutorial with code samples for eight programming languages, 100+ regex recipes for practical problems, and a deep focus on cross-flavor differences.
   - Flavors: Java, JavaScript, .NET, PCRE, Perl, Python, Ruby, XRegExp.
 - [*Mastering Regular Expressions, 3rd Edition*](https://www.amazon.com/dp/0596528124/?tag=slev-20) (2006) by Jeffrey Friedl - A computer science classic, best for people who already know the basics.
-Includes good coverage of using regexes efficiently.
+Includes good coverage of crafting efficient regexes.
   - Flavors: Dedicated chapters on Java, .NET, Perl, and PHP (PCRE), with more limited coverage of Python, Tcl, command line tools, etc.
 - [*Introducing Regular Expressions*](https://www.amazon.com/dp/1449392687/?tag=slev-20) (2012) by Michael Fitzgerald - An intro for programmers new to regular expressions that sticks to the basics.